San Miguel Corporation: Andrés Soriano Jr.: 1963–1984

-In the 1970s, then Philippine President, Ferdinand Marcos imposed a tax on the production of coconuts, a major Philippine cash crop, with the proceeds supposed to fund that industry's development.
-It was alleged, however, that the money was funneled into United Coconut Planters Bank, controlled by Eduardo Cojuangco Jr., which Cojuangco then used much of the funds to help him purchase his controlling stake in San Miguel in 1983.
-The controlling interest carried nine of SMC's 15 directors seats with it.

 SMC encountered its first major competitor in the Philippine beer market in 1982 with the entry of Asia Brewery, Inc. The rivalry between Asia Brewery and SMC came to a head in 1988, when Asia Brewery cannily introduced a bargain-priced brand called simply, "Beer" (also known as Beer Pale Pilsen and "Beer na Beer").
 The product looked and tasted like San Miguel Beer, playing upon the fact that in the Philippines, the San Miguel brand was synonymous with beer.
 It was a creative counter to SMC's notoriously aggressive and sometimes cutthroat competitive strategy, which had reportedly included "attempts to sabotage Asia Brewery's sales network and smash its empty bottles."
 Asia Brewery even hired away San Miguel's brew master.

-At that time, the original San Miguel Brewery buildings in San Miguel, Manila were demolished upon transfer of ownership to the Philippine Government as part of the Malacañang Palace grounds.
+At that time, the original San Miguel Brewery buildings in San Miguel, Manila were demolished upon transfer of ownership to the Philippine Government, and became part of the Malacañang Palace grounds.
 The site became a park while some became part of the government complex (as the new executive building).

-In 1983, SMC sold its remaining minority interest in the Spanish company (San Miguel, Fábricas de Cerveza y Malta, S.A.)
+In 1983, SMC sold its remaining minority interest in the Spanish company (San Miguel, Fábricas de Cerveza y Malta, S.A.).
 The Philippine and Spanish companies have been operated independently of one another.
-The Spanish company enjoyed success with San Miguel in its home market.
-Also, it was the number one Spanish beer exported throughout Europe.
-Consequently, well-travelled consumers easily confuse the two San Miguel beers, even though they are brewed by two different companies.
+The Spanish company enjoyed success with San Miguel in its home market and throughout Europe.